Galaktikkon/BAI/Readme.md

-# Solutions to Fundamentals of Artificial Intelligence course Labs
+# Solutions to Fundamentals of Artificial Intelligence course labs

 This repository contains my solutions to the laboratories from the FAI course. 📚💻